minhaz1217/Angular-with-rxjs/README.md

 I will try to create a branch for every checkpoint.

+What I do is that, I create a branch at the start of a tutorial and commit the changes done in that episode into that branch and after that I merge that branch to master when the episode is done.

+So say if you want start code of Episode 10, then you will have to start with the branch of Episode 09, because 09 has the code from end of episode 9 and beginning of episode 10.

 # Installation pre-requisites

 Please use Node 18 long-term support (LTS) version.